+The Interim Measure will be implemented on all windows with PCB-containing glazing sealant within the LGRC low rise and Tower A buildings.
 The specific components and remedial goals of the interim measure to be implemented are:

-- General cleaning of the window units and surrounding surfaces via removal of dust and debris using a vacuum equipped with HEPA filtration followed by cleaning of surfaces with a standard industrial/commercial cleaner (Klean-Strip TSP Plus): - Removal of dust and debris to the maximum extent practical to be confirmed through visual observations; and - Surrounding accessible areas (window ledges) to achieve the high occupancy clean up level of 10 μg/100cm2. - Containment of the glazing sealant through the installation of barrier/encapsulating materials (aluminum foil tape followed by a bead of silicone caulking) to minimize/reduce potential exposures: - Covering of existing glazing sealant to be confirmed through visual observations; and - \circ Remedial goal is to achieve $\leq 1 \mu g/\text{wipe}$ on the exposed surface of newly applied caulking. - Implementation of a monitoring program to verify effectiveness of the interim measure.
+- General cleaning of the window units and surrounding surfaces via removal of dust and debris using a vacuum equipped with HEPA filtration followed by cleaning of surfaces with a standard industrial/commercial cleaner (Klean-Strip TSP Plus): - Removal of dust and debris to the maximum extent practical to be confirmed through visual observations; and - Surrounding accessible areas (window ledges) to achieve the high occupancy clean up level of $\leq 10 \ \mu g/100 cm^2$. - Containment of the glazing sealant through the installation of barrier/encapsulating materials (aluminum foil tape followed by a bead of silicone sealant) to reduce potential direct contact exposures: - o Covering of existing glazing sealant to be confirmed through visual observations; and - o Remedial goal is to achieve $\leq 1 \mu g/wipe$ on the exposed surface of newly applied sealant. - Implementation of a monitoring program to verify effectiveness of the interim measure.